peter88213/PyWriter/docs/devel/roadmap.md

 Read and write image file info.

+#### v3.20

+Add classes for yWriter XML data file processing.

+yWriter XML data files are:
+- projectname_Characters.xml
+- projectname_Locations.xml
+- projectname_Items.xml

+These files can be imported into any existing yWriter project.

 ## Version 4.x: Edit the novel structure independently from yWriter

 - Write back the whole yWriter project structure.